Discharging Tax Debt Through Bankruptcy

-The experienced attorneys of Simon, Fitzgerald, Cooke, Reed and Welch can determine if your tax debts are dischargeable in bankruptcy, and help you defer those tax obligations to get the IRS or Louisiana Department of Revenue off your back.
+The experienced attorneys of Simon Fitzgerald LLC can determine if your tax debts are dischargeable in bankruptcy, and help you defer those tax obligations to get the IRS or Louisiana Department of Revenue off your back.
 The Louisiana Department of Revenue and the IRS are subject to the automatic stay and must stop all collection efforts while the stay remains in effect.

 Let’s Discuss Your Tax Debts And Other Debts

 Federal and state income taxes are normally not discharged in bankruptcy.
 Neither are local property taxes and assessments.
 However, some income taxes more than three years old can be eliminated, if your tax returns were properly filed at the time or at least two years ago.
 Our lawyers will have to closely examine the facts of your case to identify which taxes, if any, you could discharge.